vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

       * vCenter Objects: VMs, Distributed Switches, Clusters, etc.
       * VM Properties: vNICs, VM names, VM operating Systems, etc.
       * NSX Objects: Logical Switches, Security Tags, Logical Routers, etc.
-    In this document, we propose to use vNICs as the grouping creteria.
-We will dicuss more on this later.
+    In this document, we propose to use vNICs as the grouping criteria.
+We will discuss more on this later.

   * Security Policies